Frequently Asked Questions

 Given that Oak Hill Classical Academy is an independent organization, the operating expenses of the school will need to be funded by a mixture of tuition and fundraising.
 Charitable gifts to Oak Hill Classical Academy can be made through our donor-advised fund with National Christian Foundation at this giving link: Give to Oak Hill.

-• We do not anticipate providing tuition assistance during the first year, as fundraising efforts will need to focus on the operations of the school.
+We do not anticipate providing tuition assistance during the first year, as fundraising efforts will need to focus on the operations of the school.

 That said, please do not let financial barriers prevent you from connecting with us.
 Our desire is to make Oak Hill Classical Academy available to as many families as possible, and it is possible that future grants or charitable gifts enable tuition assistance opportunities earlier than anticipated.

-• The operating hours will target Monday - Thursday from 8:30am - 1:30pm.
+School hours are Monday - Thursday from 8:30am - 1:30pm.

 We seek to be great stewards of each moment of the school day, focusing on the essentials and allowing space in our children’s day for family and childhood play.
 Fridays are reserved for reinforcing concepts at home, as well as engaging in wonder and curiosity: take a hike with a nature group, build a bird house, get lost in a book about space.
 As the school expands into higher grades, those hours may possibly expand to include Fridays, as best fits the needs of the school.